 The Tradicionàrius Folk Festival will continue up to 23 March.
 You will find a full programme on: www.tradicionarius.cat

 There are numerous versions of the St Anthony legend.
 One of the most original is the one that the Satànica de Sant Andreu represents with the Tres Tombs Infernals.
 Mixing myth, fireworks and a triple fire run, the group with over twenty-five years behind it explains how Satan tempted St Anthony with very earthly pleasures: power, drink and sex.
 Something that varies every year is the setting for the legend.
-This year's event will be set in a radio broadcaster.
-A show that has already become a complete classic of Sant Andreu popular culture.
+This year's event will be set in a hospital.

 Horses, horse riders and every kind of carriage: barouches, berlins, tartanas, phaetons and carts etc. One of the most distinctive and traditional features of the Sant Antoni festival cycle is the Tres Tombs cavalcade.
 The first that is held in the city is the one from the of village of Sant Andreu de Palomar.
-The procession, which includes a group of lancers from the Guàrdia Urbana [city police] and a music band, goes around the route's most central streets three times and finally up to the Sant Andreu de Palomar Church.
-This is where another of the most typical events of Sant Antoni are held: the blessing of household pets.
+The procession, which includes a group of lancers from the Guàrdia Urbana [city police] and a music band, goes around the route's most central streets three times.
 But note that this year's event will see a change to its traditional route owing to public works on the market!

 The latest incorporation into the Sant Antoni's festival cycle is the Porkada del Clot, a festival that combines fire with food.
 It also puts the limelight, what is more, on the “porquet” or little pig, a lesser-known part of the St Anthony the Abbot legend.
 It's fours year now since the Diables del Clot has been organised and the festival centred on the Pork del Clot big head.
 It kicks off with a tapas route, followed by a fire run with all the figures of the popular imagination representing animals from pig family and ends with an evening of tapas prepared with pig's meat.